 Roasted Chicken with Lemons

-Put the chicken into a roasting pan, breast facing down.
+- Put the chicken into a roasting pan, breast facing down.
 Do not add cooking fat of any kind.
 This bird is self-basting, so you need not fear it will stick to the pan.
 Place it in the upper third of the preheated oven.
 After 30 minutes, turn the chicken over to have the breast face up.
-When turning it, try not to puncture the skin.
-If kept intact, the chicken will swell like a balloon, which makes for an arresting presentation at the table later.
-Do not worry too much about it, however, because even if it fails to swell, the flavor will not be affected.

-Cook for another 30 to 35 minutes, then turn the oven thermostat up to 400 degrees, and cook for an additional 20 minutes.
-Calculate between 20 and 25 minutes total cooking time for each pound.
-There is no need to turn the chicken again.
+- Cook for another 30 to 35 minutes, then turn the oven up to 400°F. and cook for an additional 20 minutes.
+Calculate between 20 and 25 minutes per pound total cooking time.

-Whether your bird has puffed up or not, bring it to the table whole and leave the lemons inside until it is carved and opened.
+- Leave roasted chicken uncarved with the lemons inside the cavity until it is carved and opened.
 The juices that run out are perfectly delicious.
 Be sure to spoon them over the chicken slices.
 The lemons will have shriveled up, but they still contain some juice; do not squeeze them, they may squirt.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe’s nutritional value will vary depending on the ingredients used, measuring methods, and portion sizes.

 Originally Posted November 2011

 Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link your price will remain the same and The Slow Roasted Italian will automatically receive a small commission.
 Thank you for supporting us, it helps us keep creating new recipes.